PLAN YOUR VISIT

 The Japanese currency is the ‘yen’ – also pronounced ‘en’ – and represented by this symbol ‘円’.
 Bank notes are issued in denominations of 1000円, 2000円*, 5000円 and 10,000円, while coins are issued in in denominations of 1円, 5円, 10円, 50円, 100円 and 500円.

-*2000円 notes are rarely seen in Japan and most commonly, issued by foreign bankers before you travel.
-When paying with a 2000円 note in Japan, expect some initial confusion and then interest in a note many Japanese have never seen… and rest assured, while it might prompt some confused looks and conversation it will be accepted.
+Travel Tip!* 2000円 notes are rarely seen in Japan and are mainly issued by foreign banker.
+When paying with a 2000円 note in Japan, expect some initial confusion and then interest in a note many Japanese have never seen.
+Rest assured, while it might prompt some confused looks and conversation it will be accepted.

 japan-post-office-atm

-Until recent years, withdrawing cash from a Japanese ATM using a foreign-issued card was one of the more infuriating experiences you could have here.
-Thankfully, while still not great things have improved.
 Open 24 hours a day, Japan’s more than 10,000 7-11 convenience stores have ATMs that accept most foreign-issued cards.
-The transaction fee is low however this varies depending on the charges of your bank.
+The transaction fee is low, however total fees vary depending on your particular bank.
 ATMs are available in English and other foreign languages.

 japan-money-atm